You are right--there are no ATMs.

 I'd suggest bringing CRISP US$ with you--they may not take torn or even worn bills, and if they do take them they may give you less for them in exchange.
 If you are worried about carrying a lot of cash, try a money belt with large bills.

-Also, be careful in exchanging money--the official exchange rates are a joke, so you will want to change on the black market--your hotel can probably change for you, and people in the markets, et cetera, may ask you if you need to change money also. over 7 years ago
+Also, be careful in exchanging money--the official exchange rates are a joke, so you will want to change on the black market--your hotel can probably change for you, and people in the markets, et cetera, may ask you if you need to change money also. almost 8 years ago

 If you are not a fan of money belts then try putting your money in a soft sun glasses case/bag tied onto the top of your pants and then dropping it down your pants.

-This trick saved me a lot of money when being basically robbed in South America, they didn't get our cards or our cash. over 7 years ago
+This trick saved me a lot of money when being basically robbed in South America, they didn't get our cards or our cash. almost 8 years ago

 Take US Dollars cash but the lastest ones.
 Nothing torn or written on.